 Format Note: As you read the manual from cover-to-cover, you will notice that we repeat some of the safety instructions multiple times.
+The hand safety instructions, for example, apply when you cock, load, unload, carry, and shoot your crossbow, so we restate them again where we think it is important to do so - even at the expense of being repetitious.

-In addition, we list safety instructions before we present operational instructions in all sections of the manual to emphasize their importance.
+In addition, generally we list safety instructions before we present operational instructions in all sections of the manual to emphasize their importance.